Tuesday, October 8, 2024

 About the same time that the movie was being released, University of Oregon professor Dr. Kent Stevens performed various experiments to determine the visual acuity of a Tyrannosaur.
 Only mildly inconvenienced by the fact that the dinosaur had been extinct for about 65 million years, Stevens used various computer projections, models of skulls, trigonometry, and extrapolations from what living creatures could see to make an estimate on the veracity of Dr. Grant's assertion.

 The T-Rex also probably had a sense of smell as acute as a turkey vulture, which can sniff dinner from a couple of kilometers away.
-The carnosaur could also probably run between 15 to 25 MPH (24 to 40 KPH).
+The giant reptile could also probably run between 15 to 25 MPH (24 to 40 KPH).

-In short, if you are with other folks in the presence of a unfettered Tyrannosaurus rex and you do not have a S&W Model 500 revolver, you should all take off in totally different directions in the hope that at least one of you will have time to hide while the reptile is masticating on your companions.
-You should probably also not follow the example of Claire in Jurassic World (the 2016 sequel to the original 1993 movie), who intentionally released a Tyrannosaurus so that it could chase her on foot for a quarter of a mile to an area where it would hopefully encounter and battle the "bad" dinosaur which was the chief antagonist in the film.
+In short, if you are with other folks in the presence of a unfettered Tyrannosaurus rex and you do not have with you a S&W Model 500 revolver, you should all take off in totally different directions in the hope that at least one of you will have time to hide while the creature is masticating upon your companions.
+You should probably also not follow the example of Claire in Jurassic World (a 2016 sequel to the original 1993 movie), who intentionally released a Tyrannosaurus so that it could chase her on foot for a quarter of a mile to an area where it would hopefully encounter and battle the "bad" dinosaur which was the chief reptilian antagonist in the film.

 For more information on Dr. Stevens's work, click on the Today I Found Out website here.